 Redline versus procedure revision

 Redlines are for this build; procedure revisions are for the future.
 If the same change keeps recurring across runs, escalate to engineering and revise the procedure rather than redlining each run individually.
-A redline that should apply to every future build is really a procedure revision.Deviations
+A redline that should apply to every future build belongs in a procedure revision.Deviations

 A deviation is an accepted out-of-range measurement: the team acknowledges a value fell outside its tolerance and records the rationale.
 The in-step mechanic for capturing an out-of-range value is covered in Execute a run step.Start a redline